tablecables/college_football_predictor/README.md

 ## Overview

 I joined a college football pool this year with a few friends.
-I thought it would be fun to try and use machine learning to make picks that win more than 50% of the time.
+I thought it would be fun to try and use machine learning to make picks.
+Goal is to make two models:

+1.  win_probability_model: to predict the probability of each team winning a specific matchup
+2.  score_prediction_model: to predict the final score for both teams in a specific game

 ## Outline